117th Air Refueling Wing: 1961 Berlin Crisis

 The wing was federalized on 1 October 1961 as a result of the 1961 Berlin Crisis.
-The wing included of the 160th Tactical Reconnaissance Squadron from Dannelly field, the 106th Tactical Reconnaissance Squadron at Birmingham; the 153d Tactical Reconnaissance Squadron of the Mississippi Air National Guard), and the 184th Tactical Reconnaissance Squadron of the Arizona Air National Guard.
+The wing included the 160th Tactical Reconnaissance Squadron from Dannelly Field, the 106th Tactical Reconnaissance Squadron at Birmingham; the 153d Tactical Reconnaissance Squadron of the Mississippi Air National Guard), and the 184th Tactical Reconnaissance Squadron of the Arizona Air National Guard.
 Due to federal budget restrictions, only the 106th deployed to Dreux-Louvilliers Air Base, France.
 However elements of the three other squadrons rotated to France as operational components of the 7117th Tactical Wing over the next year and 106th pilots returned to the United States.

-On 27 October twenty RF-84F's were deployed to Dreux, arriving on 3 November.
-In addition, two Lockheed T-33A T Bird jet trainers and one Douglas C-47 Skytrain were deployed as support aircraft.
+On 27 October twenty RF-84Fs were deployed to Dreux, arriving on 3 November.
+In addition, two Lockheed T-33 "T Bird" jet trainers and one Douglas C-47 Skytrain were deployed as support aircraft.
 By 22 November, elements of the wing reassembled at the newly reactivated Dreux for an estimated stay of ten months.
 However, problems developed immediately after their arrival at Dreux.
 The base had been in standby status for about a year and no longer was used for operational flights.

 In any event, the more than one thousand airmen of the wing arrived at a base that had been stripped clean.
 The French had taken away office desks, telephones and typewriters.
 The kitchens had not been used for some time, a fact that the quartermasters had not taken into account, so getting the base operational again in the short time available took an all-out effort.
 A few days after the ground units arrived from Alabama, the first aircraft were prepared for a practice flight.
 The French Air Traffic Controllers, however, refused permission for take-off.
 Only after a lot of negotiation were several aircraft allowed to take to the air.